 In This Article

 Are you worried that you may have a drinking problem?
-You are not alone.
-Whether you are misusing alcohol or exhibiting signs of alcohol use disorder (AUD) in the form of alcohol abuse, dependence, addiction, or alcoholism - having an alcohol problem is actually more common than you think.
+You aren't alone.
+Whether you're misusing alcohol or exhibiting signs of alcohol use disorder (AUD), having an alcohol problem is actually more common than you think.

 Nearly one-third of American adults are considered excessive drinkers, and 10 percent of them are considered alcoholics.
 This means that an estimated 15 million people cope with alcoholism across the country.

 Being around friends or family members with drinking problems, or spending time with people who struggle with addictive substance use, increases your risk of developing an alcohol problem.
-Similarly, if you or your family have a history of mental health disorders, it’s likely that you will have alcoholism.1
+Similarly, if you or your family have a history of mental health disorders, you have a higher chance of AUD.1

 What is the Difference Between a Drinking Problem & Alcoholism?